Benedict-dev161/BibleReact/README.md

 ## 🏗 System Architecture

-This project deliberately avoids the monolithic trap by separating the [client-side mobile app](https://github.com/Benedict-dev161/BibleReact) from the [data-fetching engine](https://github.com/Benedict-dev161/BibleReactBe):
+This project deliberately avoids the monolithic trap by separating the [Front End](https://github.com/Benedict-dev161/BibleReact) from the [Back End](https://github.com/Benedict-dev161/BibleReactBe):
 * **Frontend (Mobile App):** Built with React Native & Expo Router for file-based navigation.
 Handles UI and state management for fluid reading.
 * **Backend (REST API):** A custom Node.js/Express server utilizing Cheerio.
 It acts as a lightweight proxy scraper to extract daily devotional content from `dailyscripture.net` without overwhelming the client's memory or violating CORS policies.